PazuzuR/CleaningData/README.md

 # Getting and Cleaning Data Course Project README
-*- read.table is used for reading data in steps 1.1-1.3* *- dplyr is used in this project*
+*1. Read.table is used for reading data in steps 1.1-1.3* *2. dplyr is used in this project*

 The goal of this project is to prepare tidy data that can be used for later analysis.